Overtwisted energy-minimizing curl eigenfields: Abstract

 \section{Abstract}

-We consider energy-minimizing divergence-free eigenfields of the curl operator in dimension three from the perspective of contact topology.
+This paper concerns topological and geometric properties of energy-minimizing solutions to the steady Euler equations for a fluid on a 3-dimensional manifold.
+Specifically, we consider energy-minimizing divergence-free eigenfields of the curl operator in dimension three from the perspective of contact topology.
 We give a negative answer to a question of Etnyre and the first author by constructing curl eigenfields which minimize $L^2$ energy on their co-adjoint orbit, yet are orthogonal to an \df{overtwisted} contact structure.
-We conjecture that $K$-contact structures on $S^1$-bundles always define \df{tight} minimizers, and prove a partial result in this direction.
+We then give progress toward the conjecture that $K$-contact structures on Seifert fibered manifolds always define \df{tight} minimizers.